 I decided not to show you the horrific state in which I found my beloved MSX2.
 I will simply let you imagine what a bunch of mice can do to a computer, and more generally eight years spent in a garage in Oregon.
 Biohazard is definitively the worst and most disgusting of all these damages … Eeerk!
 My mistake was to keep the computer on a shelf instead of storing it in the usual clear plastic box I always use.
 Truly, I wanted to keep the computer ready to use, but over the years, I never touched it.
 Another mistake to avoid, if you must stock a computer on a shelf, is to keep the unit horizontal.
 Don’t do that.
-Keep it vertically – and this of course applies to the keyboard if it is detachable.
-Remember that mouse poo and pee seem to have a strong affinity for keyboards… After vacuuming the droppings, spider webs and dust, I used an isopropyl alcohol spay to wash-off as much stuff as possible.
-Then, I used disinfecting sheets – don’t forget the gloves, I used 20 pairs total –, cotton swabs and many cloths.
-Once the system was safe to handle, I could bring the unite into the office, open it and take pictures of the inner parts.
+Keep it vertically – and this, of course, applies to the keyboard if it is detachable.
+Remember that mouse poo and pee seem to have a strong affinity for keyboards… After vacuuming the droppings, spider webs and dust, I used an isopropyl alcohol spray to wash-off as much stuff as possible.
+Then, I used disinfecting sheets – don’t forget the gloves, I used 20 pairs of total –, cotton swabs and many clothes.
+Once the system was safe to handle, I could bring the unit into the office, open it and take pictures of the inner parts.

 It’s a Sony

 The HB-F500F is compact and densely populated.
 The build is characteristic of other Sony products: excellent and designed for maintenance.
-Inside the system, beside dust, everything was pristine.
+Inside the system, besides dust, everything was pristine.
 At this stage, my hopes were high that it will work again.
 Interestingly, the bottom of the motherboard is covered with a sort of conformance coating.
 The Z80A is the LH0080A manufactured by Sharp.
 Other chips of interest are the Yamaha S3527 a.k.a.
-MSX Engine (Yamaha YM2149 sound processor, parallel IO and DRAM controller), and a pair of Sony MB83256 (CMOS 262,144-Bit mask-programable ROM, manufactured by Fujitsu).
+MSX Engine (Yamaha YM2149 sound processor, parallel IO, and DRAM controller), and a pair of Sony MB83256 (CMOS 262,144-Bit mask-programable ROM, manufactured by Fujitsu).
 The power supply had no problem whatsoever.
 All the capacitors looked and tested pristine!
 Note that the PSU is not universal, which means that I will have to use a transformer (step-up from 110v to 220v).
-Compared to many other systems from the same era – but not only –, the Sony’s quality is extraordinary.
+Compared to many other systems from the same era – but not only –, Sony’s quality is extraordinary.
 A pure delight to take apart, clean, and put back together.
 At this point, I really had to take care of the filthy keyboard.
 DO you feel ready for it?
 See the next post then.